-“Singapore’s safe-haven status is increasingly valued amid global geopolitical uncertainties ...
-It is not surprising that part of the additional wealth created gets channelled into luxury residential homes which serve as a status symbol other than providing a comfortable home,” she said.
+“Singapore’s safe haven status is increasingly valued amid global geopolitical uncertainties ...
+It is not surprising that part of the additional wealth created gets channeled into luxury residential homes which serves as a status symbol other than providing a comfortable home,” she said.

-But not all GCBs are made equal.
-“Buyers tend to be extremely discerning so a lesser address or plot configuration might be harder to trade,” noted Ms Lok.
+But not all good class bungalows are made equal.
+“Buyers tend to be extremely discerning so a lesser address or plot configuration might be harder to trade,” said Colliers’ Ms Lok.

-Another factor to consider is the constraints in developing GCBs.
+Another factor to consider is the constraints in developing good class bungalows.
 For instance, regulations stipulate that the house cannot take up more than 40 per cent of the plot, and there must be sufficient greenery in between bungalows and their neighbours.

-Still, there could be “more upside” to this, as it protects the format and character of such properties, said Ms Lok.
+Yet, there could be “more upside” to this, as it protects the format and character of such properties, said Colliers’ Ms Lok.

 She added that the outlook for the segment is bright, given “increasing global wealth and family offices setting up in Singapore”.

-JLL’s Ms Puah agreed, saying prices will continue to rise, as the allure of owning GCBs continues to draw high-net-worth individuals.
+JLL’s Ms Puah agreed, saying prices will continue to rise, as the allure of owning such a bungalow continues to draw high-net-worth individuals.

-Heading into the second half of the year, Showsuite Consultancy’s Mr Singh expects the market to remain active, with “demand outstripping supply”.
+Heading into the second half of the year, Showsuite Consultancy’s Mr Karamjit expects the market to remain active, with “demand outstripping supply”.

 “Prices for choice plots would continue to trend upwards by at least another 10 per cent.
-Sellers too are raising their expectations," he said.
+Sellers too are raising their expectations.

-“Eventually the momentum would stabilise by early next year before prices begin to plateau at the new levels."
+“Eventually the momentum would stabilise by early next year before prices begin to plateau at the new levels,” he said.